Firefighter Cover Letter Examples & Expert Tips

 A formal header

 The first item you should include is a formal header.
-The traditional business header will include your name and contact details and the recipient’s details (name, company name, and contact details).
+The traditional business header will include your name and contact details, as well as the recipient’s details (name, company name, and contact details).
 A date may as well be included.

 Goal: A header serves different purposes.
 Firstly, it makes your cover letter visually distinguishable from the letters of the other candidates.
-Also, it simplifies the filing and retrieving of documents.
-Therefore, should the letter be misplaced, the recruiter can know where to file it.
+Also, it simplifies the filing and retrieval of documents.
+Therefore, should it be misplaced, the recruiter can know where to file it.
 This lowers the chances of your letter being thrown out if it is found lying around in the office.

 Therefore, a header is vital, especially for physical (hard copy) cover letters.